Empress Market: Illegal Sales

 Empress market is one of the places in Karachi where exotic and endangered species like Macaw, Falcons and other birds are sold without any approved license.
 On 24 August 2015, up to 50 protected birds and a pair of monkey were brought to sell in Empress, when a raid by wildlife department caught the people who brought the animals.
 The confiscated birds consisted of 20 Chukar partridge, 18 wild doves, eight black partridges, four grey partridges and two flamingoes.

 Encroachment Removals

-Following a Supreme Court order, a major operation was launched in November 2018 to remove more than 1,000 shops constructed illegally on land encroached around the market and destroyed around 4,000 livelihoods.
+Following a Supreme Court order, a major operation was launched in November 2018 to remove more than 1,000 shops constructed informally on land encroached around the market and destroyed around 4,000 livelihoods.
 The resulting clean up restored the visual grandeur of the market although social commentators objected to the destruction of a large number of small businesses some of which had been in existence for more than 50 years.

 At present, some small stands and shops can be seen right outside the premises.